MahlerFive/d2pricecheck/README.md

 **Feature Requests**

-Please post a Github issue and tag it with `Feature`.
+Please post a Github issue and tag it with `enhancement`.

 **Code Contributions**